 This is the lead-up to menopause.
 It’s the time when hormones begin to shift and periods become irregular or stop.

 Menopause itself is actually just one moment in time.

-Once you’ve been period free for twelve months, then you have officially hit menopause.
+Once you’ve been period-free for at least twelve months, then you have officially hit menopause.

 This is the next phase of your life after menopause has happened.

-Through each phase of menopause, the hormonal changes can cause all sorts of uncomfortable symptoms.
+Through each phase of menopause, hormonal changes can cause all sorts of uncomfortable symptoms.